JujuAdams/Hotglue/README.md

 ## Building from source

 You may build and run Hotglue from source using GameMaker LTS 2026.
 This is helpful if you'd like to customise Hotglue or contribute to its development.
-Building from source is **optional**.
+Building from source is **optional** and if you'd rather then you can skip this section and proceed to "Setup".

 1. Create a new GitHub developer application.
 We will use this later to reduce GitHub rate limits.
 2. Clone the repo using the tool of your choice.